AnthonyJRay/udemy-webpack2020/Notes.md

 Simply change the _publicPath_ option in the webpack.config to empty.

 Typically you may at this point have a HTML file inside of the root directory.
 Because webpack is now generating the HTML file in the dist folder, the root copy is no longer needed and may be removed.

+## Customizing Generated HTML Files

+Inside the HTML plugin, you can specify _options_ inside an Object.
+Some of these options can include,

+- Custom Filename
+- Title
+- Meta data / Description

+You can find a full list of options on the plugins Github page.

+## Integrating "Handlebars"

+You can use a _template engine_ to create templates for generating HTML files.
+Some of the engines include,

+- pug
+- ejs
+- underscore
+- handlebars
+- html-loader

+For this course particular workspace, we are using _Handlebars_

+_Handlebars_ is a _template engine_ that allows you to separate the _business logic_ from the _presentation_

+If/when you find yourself generating HTML inside of your JavaScript, then you probably need some kind of _Template Engine_

+With a templating engine, you can use the variables in webpack to assign values inside of your HTML template.

+With handlebars, you create your HTML files with an _".hbs"_ file extension.

+Inside your HTML plugin, you need to specify the path to the new _template_ html file you plan to use.

+Also you must create a new _rule_ to inform webpack how to _handle_ the new file extension.
+For handlebars, you use _handlebars-loader_

+Once _handlebars_ is installed and setup, you will notice it will take your _.hbs_ file, and spit out an _index.html_ file after the build process in the dist folder.

+Note: When trying to use the webpack.config variables setup inside your HtmlWebpackPlugin, they must be inserted inside of double curly braces ( {{ insert.variable.here }} )

+You also must use dot notation to access these properties since they are written inside of Object literals inside the webpack configuration.

+#### More Plugins

+You can find a full list of additional plugins on the official Webpack page.

+## Production vs Development Builds

+Usually _production_ builds require a different setup than _development_ builds.

+In _production,_ you generally want your website or application to be as _fast as possible_ aswell as your bundles to be as _small as possible_

+In _development,_ you generally want to see additional information inside your JavaScript.
+For example, _source maps_

+## Mode

+_production_ mode comes with a long list of plugins added by default.
+Plugins like _Terser_

+When running your code in the browser, and look inside the sources tab.
+You will see your files are minified.
+This can make it hard to read and debug, as you build out your application.

+In _development_ mode, webpack won't minify the code.
+Therefore you can debug and edit your code, faster and much easier.

+The reason for this is called _source maps._

+## Managing Webpack Config for Prod/Dev use cases

+In this module we created 2 different npm scripts for a _Development_ build process and a _Production_ build process.
+We completely removed _Terser_ from webpack because in neither case would we need it.
+In production, the production mode includes this by default.
+In development, it's better to not have your code minified while you develop your application.

+In the _Development_ config file, we also removed CSS minification also, to help us while we build out our applications.

+## Webpack Dev Server